Diego Medina (footballer, born 2002)

-Diego Daniel Medina Roman (born 13 January 2002) is a Bolivian professional footballer who plays as a center-back and right-back for Bulgarian First League club CSKA 1948 Sofia and the Bolivia national team.
+Diego Daniel Medina Roman (born 13 January 2002) is a Bolivian professional footballer who plays as a right-back and center-back for Bulgarian First League club CSKA 1948 Sofia and the Bolivia national team.

 Career

 Medina is a youth product of the academy of Tahuichi FC since the age of 8.
 He moved to Always Ready in 2021, and began his senior career in the Bolivian Primera División.

+On 13 July 2025, Medina signed a contract with Bulgarian First League club CSKA 1948 Sofia.

 International career

-Medina debuted with the Bolivia national team in a 2–0 friendly loss to Senegal on 24 September 2022.
+Medina made his debut for the Bolivia national team in a 2–0 friendly loss to Senegal on 24 September 2022.